m-kant/mink-js/README.md

 mk.mixin.events
 ---------------
-Mixin adding ability to emit events to any object.
+Mixing into any object ability to emit events.

 mk.mixin.keep
 -------------
-Mixin adding ability to store objects in local storage.
+Mixing into any object ability to store data objects.

 mk.simplerender
 ---------------